Read your latest personalised notifications

 2010: mechanical valve replacement for recurrence of mitral stenosis and mitral regurgitation

 Early 2012: Pregnancy.
-Vitamin K antagonists were sustained throughout pregnancy including the first trimester until the 36th week than was replaced by heparin.
+Vitamin K antagonists were sustained throughout pregnancy including the first trimester until the 36th week then was replaced by heparin.

-Mid-october 2012: delivery complicated by a severe hemorrhage and anticoagulation was stopped for several days
+Mid-October 2012: delivery complicated by a severe haemorrhage and anticoagulation was stopped for several days

 In the following days, a large prosthetic thrombosis was diagnosed during systematic transesophageal echocardiography without any hemodynamic consequences

-No changes after 2 weeks of correct anticoagulation + aspirin and the patient was referred to our center for surgery
+No changes after 2 weeks of correct anticoagulation + aspirin and the patient was referred to our centre for surgery

 Large thrombus masking completely the medial leaflet (surgical view from the left atrium, left appendage (not seen) on the right)